Stevenson screen: History

-It was designed by Thomas Stevenson (1818–1887), a Scottish civil engineer who designed many lighthouses, and was the father of author Robert Louis Stevenson.
+The Stevenson screen was designed by Thomas Stevenson (1818–1887), a Scottish civil engineer who designed many lighthouses and was the father of author Robert Louis Stevenson.
 The development of his small thermometer screen with double-louvered walls on all sides and no floor was reported in 1864.
 After comparisons with other screens in the United Kingdom, Stevenson's original design was modified.

-The modifications by Edward Mawley of the Royal Meteorological Society in 1884 included a double roof, a floor with slanted boards, and a modification of the double louvers.
-This design was adopted by the British Meteorological Office and eventually other national services, such as Canada.
-The national services developed their own variations, such as the single-louvered Cotton Region design in the United States.
+Modifications by Edward Mawley of the Royal Meteorological Society in 1884 included a double roof, a floor with slanted boards, and a modification of the double louvers.
+This design was adopted by the British Meteorological Office and, eventually, other national services, such as that of Canada.
+The national services developed their own variations, such as the single-louvered cotton region shelter design in the United States.

 Composition

 The traditional Stevenson screen is a box shape, constructed of wood, in a double-louvered design.
 However, it is possible to construct a screen using other materials and shapes, such as a pyramid.
 The World Meteorological Organization (WMO) agreed standard for the height of the thermometers is between 1.25 and 2 m above the ground.